 Give me that Matzo Ball Bliss: Jump to Recipe

-In case you are looking for some of the tools & ingredients used in this recipe, I’ve put a few of my favorites for you here:
+If you are looking for some of the tools & ingredients used in this recipe, I’ve put a few of my favorites for you here:

-- If you’ve never tried matzo ball soup before, my go to matzo meal is always Manischewitz brand!
+- If you’ve never tried matzo ball soup before, my go-to matzo meal is always Manischewitz brand!
 I actually have an easier time finding this online than in many stores.

 - Spectrum Organics Ground Flaxseed is one of my favorites and is perfect to make the flax eggs that hold the matzo balls together!